OliverLysa/observatory-data-prep/README.md

 1.  extract raw data from public official and emerging sources (incl. via API, web scraping and programmatic download requests); and

-2.  process these including:
+2.  process/transform these including:

-    1.  cleaning and reformatting;
+    1.  grouping and summarising;

-    2.  validation (e.g. outlier replacement) and unknown value estimation; and
+    2.  validation (e.g. outlier replacement) and unknown value estimation;

+    3.  cleaning and reformatting; and

-    3.  calculating key variables/metrics
+    4.  calculating key variables/metrics

 to populate the ce-observatory - a UK national CE-observatory dashboard for description of current baseline and comparison of alternative target future circular economy configurations for specific resource-product-industry categories.
 The ce-observatory can be viewed at the following URL: